-Is it possible to be happy in spite of a difficult co-parent?
+Is it possible to be happy despite having a difficult co-parent?

 Yes!
 The trick is learning how to invest your energy and power into things that will enhance your life, not detract from it.
 If you follow these simple rules, you will be amazed at how much better your life can be – in spite of your difficult co-parent!